NXT TV preview: The lineup for Tuesday's final show on USA Network - Pro Wrestling Dot Net

 -Ridge Holland vs. Riley Osborne

 Powell’s POV: Join John Moore for his live reviews of NXT as the shows air Tuesdays at 7CT/8ET on USA Network.
-NXT moves to The CW starting next week and will air in the same time slot minus the usual overrun the show gets now.
+NXT moves to The CW starting next week and will air in the same time slot, presumably minus the usual overrun.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment